hvr/head.hackage/README.md

 Instead, you should mix in the `HEAD.hackage` repository on a per-project level.
-Then the packages in the `HEAD.hackage` will overlay those from the main packageinde
+Then the packages in the `HEAD.hackage` will overlay those from the main package index, by adding the repository stanza (as shown on http://head.haskell.hackage.org) to the `cabal.project(.local)` file or use `head.hackage.sh init` (see below).

 To workaround some current issues in `cabal` and make it more convenient, the script